badoo/techblog/_posts/2013-10-21-type-checking-in-javascript.md

 type.isRegExp(/abc/); // true
 {% endhighlight %}

-So that is how we handle type checking in JavaScript at Badoo.
-The code for `type` method explained in this post is available [here](https://gist.github.com/jonbretman/7259628).
+This is the approach we take to type checking in JavaScript in our mobile web application and we have found it makes code easier to read and less likely to fail.
+The code for the `type` method explained in this post is available as a [gist](https://gist.github.com/jonbretman/7259628).